HongyuanLuke/PCC/README.md

 # PCC
 This is the official code repository for the paper "PCC: Paraphrasing with Bottom-k Sampling and Cyclic Learning for Curriculum Data Augmentation" accepted to EACL 2023 (main).

-This is an early version that contains useful code and tips to reproduce our paper at EACL 2023.
+This is a code repo and tips to reproduce our paper at EACL 2023.

 # Code
 We build our code for text classification on Wei et al., 2021 for few shot text classification which we used as a baseline in our paper: https://github.com/jasonwei20/triplet-loss